SamFisher20/tripspot/README.md

 - **HTTP:** Understanding the fundamentals of the Hypertext Transfer Protocol (HTTP) and its role in web communication.
 - **Authentication and Authorization:** Implementing user authentication and authorization using Passport.js, ensuring secure access to the application.
 - **Backend Development:** Building the server-side logic and API endpoints using NodeJs and ExpressJS.
-- **Frontend Development:** Creating the user interface with HTML5 and styling it with CSS, Sass, and Bootstrap.
+- **Frontend Development:** Creating the user interface with HTML5 and styling it with CSS, and Bootstrap.
+- **Database Storage:** Learned about database storage concepts, including the design and implementation of a robust system for storing and managing product and user-related data by using MongoDB.
 - **REST API:** Designing and implementing a RESTful API to enable communication between the frontend and backend.

 ### Architecture and Design Patterns